 and yet with so little light?

 DESSA BAYROCK lives in Ottawa with two cats and a variety of succulents, one of which is growing at a frankly alarming rate.
+"My own ghost through the foliage" is part of an ongoing collaborative project with Katie Stobbart.
 Her poems have appeared or are forthcoming in IDK Magazine, Cotton Xenomorph, and Spy Kids Review, among others.
 You can find her, or at least more about her, at dessabayrock.com or on Twitter at @YoDessa.